cryptofinlabs/bskt/README.md

   - The Bskt contract burns the tokens and uses the ERC20 `transfer` function to transfer underlying tokens to the redeemer

 ## Documentation
 The main functions provided in this contract are detailed below.
-See the whitepaper for more details.

 #### `BsktToken(address[] addresses, uint256[] quantities, uint256 _creationUnit, string _name, string _symbol)`
 Initializes contract with a list of ERC20 token addresses and corresponding minimum number of units required for a creation unit.